apichamp-solutions/apichamp-samples/image-upload-api-mariadb-rest/README.md

 ## Data Source

 The instance is connected to a MariaDB database (`demodb`) using the provided URL, username, and password.
-Secondly the instance also sends a multipart request to simulate you saving the image on your filestorage provider over a restapi.
+Secondly, the instance also sends a multipart request to simulate you saving the image on your filestorage provider over a restapi.

 > The restapi currently sends a request to www.example.com.
 Replace this url with your filestorage provider or use